shaharavin/BAK/rules.md

 When the Joker is drawn the game ends.
 - If all Kings have been bought, the player with the highest total sum of card values in their hand wins.
 - If not all Kings have been bought, everyone loses.

-# Play online

-To play a game of BAK online, copy the room template [here](https://playingcards.io/agn7u3) and share the link to the copy room with other players.